-- Directors' commentary on operations for the relevant six-month period. - Comparison of LGFA's performance with regard to the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Un-audited half-yearly Financial Statements incorporating a Statement of Financial Performance, Statement of Movements in Equity, Statement of Financial Position and Statement of Cashflows.
+- Directors' commentary on operations for the relevant six-month period. - Comparison of LGFA's performance regarding the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Un-audited half-yearly Financial Statements incorporating a Statement of Financial Performance, Statement of Movements in Equity, Statement of Financial Position and Statement of Cashflows.